 SOCW 332, Social Work Practice with Individuals and Families, 3 Units

 This is the first of a two-semester, three-course practice sequence wherein the student will identify professional generalist social work practice behaviors.
 The course will develop the student's ability to think critically and apply social work ethical principles to guide practice.
 The course uses evidence-based practice methods in practice which engage, assess, intervenes, and evaluates individuals and families.

 Special Fee Applies

-Prerequisites: Application and acceptance into the social work major
+Prerequisite: Application and acceptance into the Social Work Major

 SOCW 333, Social Work Practice with Communities and Organizations, 3 Units

 Social Work Practice with Communities and Organizations is another course in the generalist social work practice sequence.
 The Course will focus on macro social work practice, community organizing, and development.
 The course will provide students with the knowledge and skills needed for ever-changing contexts and the social service delivery systems used to respond to such contexts.

 This course offers a formal and experiential study of the transformation of urban, multicultural communities with the goal of developing a service ethic through a semester-long internship.
 Involves directed reading, reflective papers, a service practicum, and group discussions-- aimed at both the transformation of the student community and the wider L.A. community.
 Course is available only through the L.A.
 Term Program.